Guide: Stand Up Paddle Boarding is becoming popular worldwide and is one of the most popular outdoor activities.

 over 90 kg 78cm – 86cm 350cm – 370cm 15cm

-This category is currently the fastest growing in the world of paddle boarding.
-If you want to compete, this discipline is a combination of adrenaline and extreme strength.
+This category is currently the fastest growing in the world of paddleboarding.
+If you want to compete, this discipline combines adrenaline and extreme strength.

 This discipline tries to unite best from All-Around and Race boards.
 This category of SUP boards

-is meant for anyone who wants faster driving and more comfort than it is with the Race / Sprint board.
+It is meant for anyone who wants faster driving and more comfort than the Race / Sprint board.

-These boards are intended for serious paddlers who do not want to enter the competitive Race segment yet.
+These boards are intended for severe paddlers who do not want to enter the competitive Race segment.

-Sport SUP boards are specific in that the boards are slightly shorter and wider than the Race SUP boards.
+Sport SUP boards are specific because the boards are slightly shorter and broader than the Race SUP boards.

 The most common dimensions are 10′ x 35″/ 10′ x 35″, which is perfect for a person up to 232 lbs(105 kg).

-The best paddle is chosen depending on the type of board but is a smaller choice than is the case with the boards.
+The best paddle depends on the board type but is smaller than the case with the boards.
 With boards, paddles are the next most important piece of equipment.

-Paddles are mostly made of aluminium and ABS plastic, and of various wood and carbon combinations.
+Paddles are mostly aluminum and ABS plastic and various wood and carbon combinations.

-Solid paddles – a special category of paddles
+Solid paddles – a particular category of paddles

 They are divided on Enduro and High Aspect respectively to paddles for Touring or Race.

-These paddles are cutting to a certain length to suit the paddler better.
+These paddles are cut to a particular length to suit the paddler better.